-

 Improve youth mental health and well-being through social-emotional learning2030 Target

 Social-emotional learning (SEL) is the process of acquiring knowledge and skills to manage emotions, care about others, behave ethically and responsibly, and avoid negative behavior.
-SELWeb is a national normed reference assessment and SSIS (Social Skill Improvement System) is a criterion reference assessment used to identify needed improvement.BASELINE
+SELWeb is a national normed reference assessment and SSIS (Social Skill Improvement System) is a criterion reference assessment used to identify needed improvement.BASELINE DATA

 Northern Michigan Health Innovation Region (NMCHIR)